commercetools/commercetools-docs-kit/.changeset/six-trains-switch.md

 ---
 '@commercetools-docs/gatsby-theme-docs': minor
-'@commercetools-docs/ui-kit': patch
 ---

-A user research banner was implemented for all sites
+Render a User Research banner in all content pages.